fgrosse/resty/README.md

 <h1 align="center">Resty</h1>

-This helper script fetches the password and AWS credentials for a restic backup that is stored in an Amazon AWS bucket from the GNU password manager [pass][1].
+This helper script fetches the password and AWS credentials for a [restic] backup that is stored in an Amazon AWS bucket from the GNU password manager [pass].

 The first argument must be the name of the repo within pass assuming the following password layout: